deniskrumko/django-migrations-diff/README.rst

       - (if [[ $(mdiff master ${CI_COMMIT_REF_NAME} --number) == 0 ]]; then echo "No new migrations"; else exit 1; fi;)
     allow_failure: true

-NOTE: This is not full stage descriptions, this is only example.
+**NOTE**: This is not full stage descriptions, this is only example.